Aligned explanations in neural networks: Results

-As an illustrative example, consider the classification of an input image picturing a cat and a litter box.
-We assume that the correct class prediction is $\tilde y=$ \enquote{cat}, with $\tilde y$ derived from the predicted logit $y\in\R$.
-We assume $\X\equiv\Z$, i.e. explanations $\pibh$ are formed or estimated in the input space $\X$.
+To illustrate these criteria, consider classifying an image picturing both a cat and a litter box; the class to predict is \enquote{cat.} We denote the model's intrinsic, aligned attributions by $\pib$, post-hoc attributions by $\pibh$, and ground-truth, optimal attributions by $\pibs$.
+We assume that explanations are formed in the input space, i.e., $\Z\equiv\X$.

-We use the term \enquote{meaningfulness} to designate the accuracy of explanations with respect to ground truth attributions $\pibs$. \hlt{Meaningfulness} reflects the ability of an explanation to capture and convey relevant signals in the data, such as an underlying causal structure or semantically pertinent features.
-Assuming an optimal explanation $\pibs$ exists, a perfectly meaningful explanation satisfies $\pibh=\pibs$.
-In our example, this requires detecting the pixels that shape the cat (Figure \ref{fig:mars} (M) top).
-Conversely, a failure to filter out spurious signal compromises meaningfulness: although the litter box may be statistically associated with the presence of a cat, it is spurious and should be disregarded (Figure \ref{fig:mars} (M) bottom).
-Then, typically, hand-annotated segmentations of the cat can serve as ground-truth attributions to evaluate the meaningfulness of explanations.

-\hlt{Sufficiency} requires that an explanation contain enough information to reconstruct the prediction \citep{SUFFICIENT1,SUFFICIENT2}.
-If it retains too little relevant signal or too much irrelevant signal, the explanation $\pibh$ can become misleading.
-Then, when the filtered signal, i.e. the element-wise product $\pibh\circ\z$, is used as input for a \hlt{recursive prediction} ($f(\pibh\circ\z)$) the outcome may differ from the initial prediction ($f(\x)$).
-In our example, detecting the cat's tail only may not be sufficient to reliably infer that the image contains a cat if asked to predict from this detection (Figure \ref{fig:mars} (S) bottom).

-Note that a sufficient explanation is not always meaningful, e.g., the cat's head alone may suffice to correctly predict its presence so that the rest of the body can be disregarded (Figure \ref{fig:mars} (S) top).
-Similarly, a meaningful explanation can be insufficient if explanations are misaligned.
-For example, assume we are given an explanation $\pibh$ capturing one half of the cat's body whereas the model really uses the other half ($\pib$) to infer the presence of a cat (as in Figure \ref{fig:mars} (A) bottom).
-Taking $\pibh\circ\z$ as recursive input — the wrong half of the cat — could then be insufficient to infer the cat's presence as done initially.

-We introduce the notion of robustness to context to extend the classic problem of reliance on spurious signal \citep{SPURIOUS1,SPURIOUS2,SPURIOUS3} to the field of xAI. \hlt{Robustness} requires that an explanation not rely heavily on contextual signal; that is, on cues that ought to be filtered out.
-Robustness can be compromised when explanations are not fixed but functions of the data, which naturally occurs in pseudo-linear models (that build $\pib(\x)$) but can also be true with other approaches.\footnote{For example, methods like SHAP and LIME require to sample the data locally around $\z\in\Z$ and fit a surrogate model.
-As this is done locally the estimated coefficients are ultimately functions of $\z$.}

-Let $\x'$ be the feature subset of $\x$ that the \textit{explainer} (model or post-hoc technique) relies on to form the explanation, i.e., $\pibh(\x)=\pibh(\x')$.
-Then, if the explanation $\pibh(\x')$ assigns values close to zero to a substantial part of $\x'$, this part will be obscured in the recursive input $\pibh(\x)\circ\x$ (assuming $\z\equiv\x$).
-The recursive explanation built from it will then differ from the initial explanation because the model is now deprived of the signal used to build it, i.e. $\x'$.
-In our example, the initial explanation may highlight the cat ($\pibh(\x')$) yet rely on the litter box ($\x'$) to do so.
-The box will subsequently be masked from the recursive input and thus cannot be used to build the recursive explanation (Figure \ref{fig:mars} (R) top).